 This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is a free extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us a ukechtreadministration@cii.co.uk to discuss your needs.
+Speechify is an extension that is available from https://speechify.com/.
+If for accessibility reasons you require this document in an alternative format, please contact us at uk to discuss your needs.

-contact us a contact us a ukcentreadministration@cii.co.uk to discuss your needs.
-1 Explain the key 1.1 Explain the house buying 1.1.1 England / Wales: Role of estate agent / valuer / conveyancer / legal adviser / elements of the process and the roles of key intermediary.
-25 mortgage process. parties involved.
+contact us at ukcentreadministration@cii.co.uk to discuss your needs.
+1 Explain the key elements of the 1.1 Explain the house buying process and the roles of key parties involved.
+1.1.1 England / Wales: Role of estate agent / valuer / conveyancer / legal adviser / intermediary.
+25 Questions mortgage process. the roles of key parties involved.
 1.1.2 Process to contract exchange / completion and when a contract becomes binding.
-Questions 1.1.3 Scotland: Role of estate agent / valuer / legal adviser / intermediary.
+Questions 442 ÿ 1.1.3 Scotland: Role of estate agent / valuer / legal adviser / intermediary.
 1.1.4 Conditional / unconditional offer for a property.
 1.1.5 Private bargain / private treaty.
 1.1.6 Acceptance / completion / conclusion of missives.
 1.1.7 Process and implications of buying property at auction.
 1.1.8 The different forms of valuation and survey, the requirements of lenders and the rights of the consumers.
-1.2 Explain the different factors 1.2.1 The principal factors affecting the value of the property and the implications for that enable the lender to consumers and lenders. assess the suitability of the 1.2.2 Type of property, age, location, rental income and rentability factors. property as security for a 1.2.3 England / Wales: Freehold / commonhold / leasehold - Scotland: Tenure. loan.
+1.2 Explain the different factors that enable the lender to assess the 1.2.1 The principal factors affecting the value of the property and the implications for consumers and lenders. suitability of the property as security 1.2.2 Type of property, age, location, rental income and rentability factors. for a loan.
+1.2.3 England / Wales: Freehold / commonhold / leasehold - Scotland: Tenure.
 1.2.4 Reinstatement value and insurability.
 1.2.5 Due diligence enquiries, including easements, restrictive covenants and any disputes.
 1.2.6 Local Authority procedures and planning permission, building regulations, listed and heritage properties and contract and building guarantees.
 1.2.7 The principal types of property defect and how these affect the lending process: main types of defect. possible remedies. lenders' requirements.
-1.3 Explain the factors the 1.3.1 Residential mortgage customers. lender will use to assess the 1.3.2 Options for those who may find it difficult to raise a mortgage, including suitability of the borrower. consumers with poor credit history (including bankruptcy).
-Credit-impaired consumers, consumers who are unable to prove income / unacceptable income.
-Those in negative equity.
-Consumers who lack contractual capacity.
-Mortgage prisoners, vulnerable customers.
-1.3.3 The requirements under The Mortgages and Home Finance: Conduct of Business sourcebook for those who are affected.